 As a rabbinical student, Rabbi Regev was privileged to serve communities in Utah and Southern California, and trained as a chaplaincy intern at the Skirball Hospice in Los Angeles.
 He has served on the staff and faculty of URJ camps OSRUI, Kutz, and Newman.

 Rabbi Regev's wife is also an ordained rabbi and educator.
 Rabbi Lara Regev is the Director of Jewish Living and Learning at Congregation Rodef Sholom in San Rafael.
-They reside in Marin County.
+They reside in Marin County with their son, Noah.

 Rabbi Samuel Broude